kush95300/Corona_Inspector_2020/README.md

 ## Requirements

 There are only 2 requirements to run this application:
     1. There should be android device.
     2. Android device should have internet connectivity.

+## Menu Description:

+About Corona Instructor 2020 Mobile app :  (Detailed information about application is provided in Detail.md file)

+Starting Splash Screen of Application :